Code-Institute-Submissions/PrezBala-Project4_AugResub/README.md

 ### User test

-I requested my wife's assistance in testing the functionality of the website.
-She was asked to sign up for an account and create a new post.
-Additionally, she tested the search functionality and the engagement viewer to ensure that they updated correctly.
+I enlisted my wife's help to test the website's functionality.
+She was instructed to register for an account and create a new post.
+Moreover, she evaluated the search feature and the engagement viewer to confirm that they updated properly.

 ## Accessibility